-We have just a few of these original new old stock vitreous enamel Daimler keyfob badges which we are offering remounted onto new keyfobs in genuine tan pigskin as can be seen in the photos.
+We have just a few of these original new old stock vitreous enamel Daimler keyfob badges which we are offering remounted onto new keyfobs in genuine tan pigskin leather as can be seen in the photos.

 The badges are in mint condition with the Daimler script encircling black enamel within translucent gold enamel with the sunburst effect beneath.